 Much of the work of this course is in projects and reading work.
-Students will record reflective notes through Blackboard or will write reflective notes via a discussion board assignment.
+Students will record discussion posts through Padlet or will write reflective notes via a discussion board assignment.
 Other assignments will be turned in via BlackBoard or ATI.

 Students should retain a photocopy or computer-accessible file of all assignments turned in.
 Always have a backup copy.
-All work is submitted the Blackboard classroom unless otherwise specified.
+All work is submitted via Blackboard unless otherwise specified.

 Assignments are NOT accepted by email.
 You must submit via Blackboard or ATI depending upon the assignment and it is your responsibility to make sure that you do not upload blank documents and that your document can be opened on a PC, because not all Mac files are able to convert.
 If you submit a blank document or a file that cannot be opened it could be possibly not be accepted.
 Again, it is your responsibility to make sure it is compatible and not blank.
+If the student submits a blank document and would like to resubmit, the instructor has to be notified within 1 hour of the original submission time, even if turned in early.
+Otherwise, the blank document stands as the submitted work.
+If an assignment is turned in and is not blank, it will be graded as is.
+Only one submission per assignment is allowed, so please check your work prior to submitting.

 A Personal Vision Board/Presentation will also be completed.
-More information about each assignment can be found at the end of this syllabus.
+More information about each assignment can be found in this syllabus.
 Due dates will be noted on the course schedule.
-ALL WORK IS DUE on ON THE SCHEDULED DATE, unless otherwise noted on your schedule.
+ALL WORK IS DUE on Thursday at 0800 ON THE SCHEDULED DATE, unless otherwise noted on your schedule.
 Some projects/ assignments will be done in a face-to-face classroom format.
 NO LATE projects or incomplete work will be accepted for any reason-a grade of "0" is recorded for any project not turned in by the deadline.
 Please note, however, that ALL work must be complete and turned in to exit the course, even if the grade recorded is a "0."

-Assignments, quizzes, exams, and skills that are missed due to an unexcused absence may not be made up.
+Assignments, quizzes, exams, and skills that are missed due to an unexcused absence may not be made up, but again, all work must be submitted even for a grade of zero to meet course exit criteria.

-\\\Course Assignment Packet attached at end of syllabus \\\ Course schedule posted to blackboard
+\\\Course Assignment Packet attached at end of syllabus